 Discover the Mayan ruins of Ek Balam

-Have you visited Chichén Itzá and are you looking for more archaeological attractions around Valladolid?
+Have you visited Chichén Itzá and are you looking for more archaeological things to do around Valladolid?
 Then visit the ruins of Ek Balam.
 Ek Balam means black jaguar and it is a 30-minute drive from Valladolid.
 There are 45 remains of structures, the most impressive being the 32-meter-high Acropolis.
-It is the tranquility that makes a visit so impressive because you can really soak up the magic of the former Mayan city.
+It is the tranquility that makes a visit so impressive because you can really soak up the spirits of the former Mayan city.

 More about Mexico